Effingham Oysters Love BC Sparkling Wine at Tofino Oyster Fest 2023

 Haywire, Garnet Valley, Solvero & More

 When the sun rises over the eastern mountains of the Okanagan Valley, it showers warmth across the western shore and brings life to West Kelowna, Peachland, Summerland and Kaleden.
 The sounds of bees, birds, babies and tractors signal the return of life and another growing season.
 The question on everyone's mind is “will there be grapes?’
 Here in the heart of wine country the answer is yes.
 There will be grapes.
 There are also new wineries to visit and new styles of wine to taste.
-In Summerland, with it's recently established sub-appellations, the new beginnings include the re-visioned Haywire Vineyards and Winery, (previously Okanagan Crush Pad), Garnet Valley Ranch and Solvero Wines.
+In Summerland, with it's recently established sub-appellations, the new winery beginnings include the re-visioned Haywire Vineyards and Winery, (previously Okanagan Crush Pad), Garnet Valley Ranch and Solvero Wines.
+Did you know that Bottleneck Drive touring routes include all of these?
 The excitement is real and tasting rooms are ready to welcome visitors.

 La Crema de la Crema - the best of the best - showcased South America wine like never before.
 The event kicked off Saturday April 29th at 5:15 pm with hometown wine guy Anthony Gismondi and South American wine expert Evan Goldstein MS (@evangoldsteinems) who lead us on a journey travelling from Chile and Argentina to Uruguay and Brazil.

 Top Wines of South America Tasted at VIWF 2023